qgustavor/signed-service-workers/README.md

    `updatefound` event);
 5. The fetched service worker is cached for an week.

-## Alternative update methods:
+## Alternative Service Worker updating:

-By default it will use `fetch` to load the service worker, caching it in IndexedDB for one week.
-If wanted the loaded service worker can update itself, updating the `sw-binary` database.
-It's good to allow other updating methods beside HTTPS.
-WebTorrent, as an example, don't work in Service Workers, so if it's used it needs to be run in the loaded page then update the database with the new service worker.
+By default it will use `fetch` to load the service worker, loading it via HTTPS, then caching it in IndexedDB for one week.
+If wanted the loaded service worker can update itself, updating the `sw-binary` database, even using other methods beside HTTPS.
+One example is WebTorrent, which, even if don't work inside Service Workers, can be run in the loaded page and update the service worker safety.

-The loader script (of course) can't be updated natively, as the web platform don't support native script signing and verification.
-Instead the loaded service worker can register other service worker overwriting the existent one and immediately reload in order to hide the warnings.
+The loader script can't be updated natively, as the web platform don't support native script signing and verification.
+Instead the loaded service worker can register other service worker overwriting the existent one and immediately reload in order to avoid the warnings.

 ## Compatibility:

 Currently the only tested browser that is compatible is Google Chrome.
-Firefox isn't compatible yet because WebCrypto isn't enabled in workers ([bug](https://bugzilla.mozilla.org/show_bug.cgi?id=842818])).
+Firefox isn't compatible yet because WebCrypto isn't enabled in workers ([bug](https://bugzilla.mozilla.org/show_bug.cgi?id=842818])), what can be fixed with a polyfill, which isn't going to be released in this repository.
-It also may not work with proxies which minify JavaScript files.
+It also may not work with proxies which minify JavaScript files (of course it's not going to work with proxies which rewrite or add JavaScript as it's insecure).
+Code is written in ES6, so maybe using some ES6 JavaScript compiler may be necessary (although if some browser support Service Workers it's possible that it already supports ES6).

 ## Debug mode: